rdk-i/Rflix-User-Center/DEPLOYMENT_GUIDE.md

-# Rflix-API Deployment Guide
+# Rflix-User-Center Deployment Guide

-This guide details how to deploy Rflix-API on a Debian-based Linux server (e.g., Ubuntu, Debian).
+This guide details how to deploy Rflix-User-Center on a Debian-based Linux server (e.g., Ubuntu, Debian).

 ## 1. Server Preparation